xp4xbox/Comic-Site/README.md

 ## Comic-Site

-A Node.js server which displays comic strips using the xkcd API
+A Node.js server which displays comic strips using the xkcd API deloyed at https://ancient-mountain-21408.herokuapp.com/comic/453.

-### Config

-Run `npm install` in a command window to install the modules.